EdoardoLaGreca/webserver/README.md

 ***It is advised to run the server using the latest release, not the cloned repository.
 Use the following procedure only if you're interested in either the latest features or the development and contribution since it may be very unstable or it may not even compile at all.***

 Dependencies:
  - Cargo: the Rust Language package manager.
-It can be installed through [Rustup](https://rustup.rs) or by using a package manager.
+It can be installed either through [Rustup](https://rustup.rs) or by using a package manager.

 Other dependencies are automatically downloaded, compiled and built by Cargo during compile-time.
 If you're on Linux or a Unix-like OS (such as \*BSD) you should be able to install the dependencies using your OS package manager.
 No guarantees on Windows or other OSes.